eformsignen/eformsignen.github.io/help/chapter7.rst

    If **Allow document name change**\ is checked, the document creator can change the document name.

 ⑨ Generate a document number
-   Templates Generate a document number If **Generate a document number** is checked, documents are automatically numbered.
+   If **Generate a document number** is checked, documents are automatically numbered.
 You can select the document number format and the workflow step in which document numbers are generated.

    |image3|